Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 * the `-i` argument specifies the input VCF path
 * the `-o` argument specifies the output filename prefix

-When running Illumina Annotator, performance metrics are shown as it evaluates each chromosome in the input VCF file:
+When running Illumina Connected Annotations, performance metrics are shown as it evaluates each chromosome in the input VCF file:

 ```bash
 ---------------------------------------------------------------------------